-Bankruptcy can negatively affect the ability to obtain credit.
+Bankruptcy could negatively affect the ability to obtain credit.
 Filers receive a bankruptcy flag in their credit report that remains up to 10 years after filing.
 Moreover, even debtors who file for bankruptcy and have their cases dismissed receive a flag for the same period.
 In addition, bankruptcy can also affect the ability to be hired by private employers because the bankruptcy code permits private employers to conduct credit checks on job applicants.
 One may think that Chapter 7 marginal recipients are more prone to start businesses, relative to those whose cases are dismissed, because they have a "bankruptcy stigma" that does not allow them to find a job.
-However, because filers in both the treatment and control group have a bankruptcy flag (regardless of they were dismissed or discharged) the results in terms of business creation are not due to the bankruptcy flag.
+However, because filers in both the treatment and control group have a bankruptcy flag